emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Auto-switches through all its sources if they fail. ✔️
 1. Site does have episode auto-next across all servers. ✔️
 1. Sites player is nice, but overall site UI could be improved. 🟡
-1. Has built in subs for most content + allows adjustments or adding own. ✔️
+1. Has built in subs for most content. ✔️
 1. It has movies, shows and anime. ✔️
 1. Has history and watch lists, and you can login to sync them across devices. ✔️
 1. Has decent sorting options, but more discoverability options would be nice. 🟡